litehelpers/android-database-sqlcipher-build-fix/README.md

-## android-database-sqlcipher with JAR build support
+## extra-durable android-database-sqlcipher with JAR build support

 - able to build JARs, as documented below
+- extra durable with `-DSQLITE_DEFAULT_SYNCHRONOUS=3` build setting in `build.gradle`

 <!-- NOT SUPPORTED with JAR build:
 ### Download Source and Binaries